andreyhitoshi1997/andreyhitoshi1997/README.md

 I am working with QA since 2017.
 One thing you should know about me is: I love to learn!

-- 🔭 I’m currently working as Senior QA at BanQI.
+- 🔭  I’m currently working as QA Lead at Bradesco;
-- 🌱 I’m currently learning RPA, Machine Learning, Hadoop and Data Science.
+- 🌱 I’m currently learning RPA, Machine Learning, Hadoop and Data Science;
-- 💪🏽 I’m looking to collaborate on projects that represent a new challenger to me.
-- 📫 How to reach me: just start with "HI".
-- 🎓 Graduated in Systems Analysis and Development in 2020
+- 🎓 MBA in It Management;
-- ❤️ In love with QA,Development and Architeture
+- ❤️  In love with QA,Development, Architeture, Leadership and Management;
-- 🌍 Languages: Portuguese PT-BR and English
+- 🌍 Languages: Portuguese PT-BR and English;

 ### Skills